PAN and Oversubscription Criteria

 Where there are fewer applicants than places available all applicants will be admitted.
 In the event of there being greater demand than there are place available to the school and after the admission of children with a statement of Special Educational Needs or Education Health and Care Plan that names the academy, places will be offered using the following oversubscription criteria in keeping with the School Admissions Code 2014:

-- Proximity of the child’s home to the school, with those living nearer being accorded the higher priority, will also serve to differentiate between pupils in criteria 2-4 if there are more applicants than available places under each criterion.
+3. Proximity of the child’s home to the school, with those living nearer being accorded the higher priority, will also serve to differentiate between pupils in criteria 2-4 if there are more applicants than available places under each criterion.
 Proximity to the school will be measured in a straight-line measurement.
 Applicants will be prioritised by distance (starting with the nearest).
-For the purpose of calculating distances, the home address is identified by using the address point supplied by the Post Office to the main entrance of the school.
+For the purpose of calculating distances, the home address is identified by using the address point supplied by the Post Office to the main entrance of the school at its permanent location (Ryde House).
 Where applicants have identical distance measurements, priority amongst them will be determined at random.
-In blocks of flats, where applicants have identical distance measurements, priority amongst them will be determined at random.
+In blocks of flats, where applicants have identical distance measurements, priority amongst them will be determined at random

 In the event that two or more children live at the same distance from the school, the tie breaker will be random allocation, where the supervised drawing of lots by an independent responsible person of good standing will be used to decide which child(ren) will be allocated the remaining place(s).

 The school will be participating in coordinated admission arrangements administered by the London Borough of Richmond upon Thames.
 Parents/carers must apply on Common Application Form of the local authority where they live.
-This can be completed online via http://www.richmond.gov.uk/home/services/children_and_family_care/schools_and_colleges/school_admissions/primary_school_admissions.htm or on a paper form available from their local council’s School Admissions Team.
-The closing date for reception class applications will be 15th January 2016.
-Notification letters will be sent out on 16th April 2016 by the London Borough of Richmond upon Thames.
+This can be completed online via http://www.richmond.gov.uk/home/services/children_and_family_care/schools_and_colleges/sch ool_admissions/primary_school_admissions.html or on a paper form available from their local council’s School Admissions Team.
+The closing date for reception class applications will be 15th January 2017.
+Notification letters will be sent out on 16th April 2018 by the London Borough of Richmond upon Thames.
 Applications received after the set closing date will be accepted, but will not normally be considered for a place at the school until after the initial offer date.